 Your plan should already account for unavailable workers, but consider the new challenges due to the pandemic.
 Your new plan should factor in current working environments, a potential second wave of COVID-19 and the possibility of a future pandemic situation.

-For example, if your original recovery plan was built around having your team present in the data center, it’s time to evolve that plan.
+For example, if your original recovery plan was built around having your team present in the data centre, it’s time to evolve that plan.
 Now that employees are working remotely, how can they virtually intercede and run point on your disaster response?
 Or what if someone gets sick or has connectivity issues?
 How will your company handle these potential absences?
 How will a geographically dispersed recovery team collaborate effectively while maintaining a historical record of all discussions, decisions and actions?

 Coordinate with your team, cover various scenarios and discuss how employees’ roles and responsibilities might change in the face of different disasters.